GOA TRIP PLAN FOR 3 DAYS.

 The waterfall looks gigantic and stunning especially in the monsoons when it falls from a height of 50 meters into the Cudnem river.
 It creates heavy mist and smoke due to the gushing speed of the free-flowing river in the Konkan ghats.

 Just a 15-minute walk downstream will lead us to a 6 th century B.C cave.
 They believe that the five Pandavas of Mahabharata took refuge there during their period of exile.
-While the locals believe that the caves were sheltered to the Buddhist monks who had traveled south into the forests of Goa.
+While the locals believe that the Buddhist monks who had traveled south into the forests of Goa took shelter in the caves.
 A trip to Harvalem is both spiritual and historical for a traveler who wants to see the other rural parts of Goa.